rsyslog/rsyslog/source/rainerscript.rst

    variable, if it exists.
 Returns an empty string if it does not exist.
 -  strlen(str) - returns the length of the provided string
 -  tolower(str) - converts the provided string into lowercase
--  cstr(expr) - converts expr to a string value
--  cnum(expr) - converts expr to a number (integer)
--  re\_match(expr, re) - returns 1, if expr matches re, 0 otherwise
--  re\_extract(expr, re, match, submatch, no-found) - extracts data from a string (property) via a regular expression match.
-POSIX ERE regular expressions are used.
-The variable "match" contains the number of the match to use.
-This permits to pick up more than the first expression match.
-Submatch is the submatch to match (max 50 supported).
-The "no-found" parameter specifies which string is to be returned in case when the regular expression is not found.
-Note that match and submatch start with zero.
-It currently is not possible to extract more than one submatch with a single call.
--  field(str, delim, matchnbr) - returns a field-based substring. str is the string to search, delim is the delimiter and matchnbr is the match to search for (the first match starts at 1).
-This works similar as the field based property-replacer option.
-Versions prior to 7.3.7 only support a single character as delimiter character.
-Starting with version 7.3.7, a full string can be used as delimiter.
-If a single character is being used as delimiter, delim is the numerical ascii value of the field delimiter character (so that non-printable characters can by specified).
-If a string is used as delmiter, a multi-character string (e.g. "#011") is to be specified.
-Samples: set $!usr!field = field($msg, 32, 3); -- the third field, delimited by space set $!usr!field = field($msg, "#011", 3); -- the third field, delmited by "#011"
-    Note that when a single character is specified as string [field($msg, ",", 3)] a string-based extraction is done, which is more performance intense than the equivalent single-character [field($msg, 44 ,3)] extraction.
--  prifilt(constant) - mimics a traditional PRI-based filter (like
-   "\*.\*" or "mail.info").
-The traditional filter string must be given as a **constant string**.
-Dynamic string evaluation is not permitted (for performance reasons).

 The following example can be used to build a dynamic filter based on some environment variable: